instadeepai/jumanji/agent_training/README_TRAINING.md

 If this is your first time running a job since the wheel file was updated then install it into your virtual environment.
 If you're using a new wheel remember to uninstall the previous version.

+Might be better to do this on a non-gpu machine and place the pip install in `vol/bitbucket/dsk19/`
 ```shell
 export PATH=/vol/bitbucket/${USER}/myvenv/bin/:$PATH
 source activate